WHETSTONE FOR districts

 Make instructional coaching successful across all of your schools

 As a district leadership team, you spent months (maybe even years) setting a vision for instructional coaching in your district.
-You engaged teachers, principals, coaching experts, and data gurus in countless surveys, meetings, and planning sessions.
-You designed a system, got it approved, and enacted a communication plan to ensure all stakeholders were bought in and ready to hit the ground running on the first day of school.
-Then, you sat down to figure out how you’ll track all of this data so you can see how each school is doing and… you realized a spreadsheet just isn’t going to do it.
+You engaged teachers, principals, instructional coaching experts, and data gurus in countless surveys, meetings, and planning sessions.
+You designed an instructional coaching model, got it approved, and enacted a communication plan to ensure all stakeholders were bought in and ready to hit the ground running on the first day of school.
+Then, you sat down to figure out how you’ll track all of this instructional coaching data so you can see how each school is doing and… you realized a spreadsheet just isn’t going to cut it.

-Which schools are observing teachers regularly and which schools need help getting started coaching?
+Which schools are observing and evaluating teachers regularly and which schools need help getting started with instructional coaching?

 How do we turn sit-and-get professional development into sessions that are tailored to teachers’ unique growth needs?